duanhv/test_20160703/readme.txt

- here is new testing project
+ here is new test-khanh project

  this is Task-99